nozomiyamada/thaig2p/README.md

 in the dictionaries, each phoneme is encoded as **one character** as below

-(encoded one syllable consists of 4-5 characters according to Thai syllable structure)
+encoded one syllable consists of 4-5 characters according to general Thai syllable structure (C)CV(C)

 - onset (1-2)
 - vowel (1)